About Wisdom House Davos 2025

 There are no “VIP Areas” at Wisdom House other than speaker seats on stage.
 It’s first come, first served but we will do our best to cater for capacity constraints if a group discussing a specific topic requires additional seats for their session.
 Please leave room to others in the unlikely case that space is scarce.
 We will dismantle any “squatter” structures benefiting single interest groups other than the welcome desks at the foyer allocated to donors and partners.

-Any flyers for events hosted at Wisdom House Davos should clearly indicate all three websites of our Wisdom Event Series below – it’s the polite thing to do and the ethical one too.
-Building your brand without acknowledging our significant efforts to provide you with a great venue and heavily subsidized conditions is probably not something your grandparents would be proud of:
+Any flyers for events hosted at Wisdom House Davos should clearly indicate our website and show our logo – it’s the polite thing to do and the ethical one too.
+Building your brand without acknowledging our significant efforts to provide you with a great venue and heavily subsidized conditions is probably not something your grandparents would be proud of.

 Any damage done to the premises will be fully charged to the users causing it, the reference value being the invoice we receive from the authorities plus a management fee at Swiss rates based on time spent to solve the issue.

-We ban deplorable misbehavior for life and tragically don’t have time for any appeal procedures, so if you have any doubts about the conditions described above it is much wiser to ask us first rather than hope to mitigate infractions with excuses after the fact as those will most likely fall flat.
+If you have any doubts about the conditions described above, it is much wiser to ask us first rather than hope to mitigate infractions with excuses after the fact as those will most likely fail.

 For further information please contact marcelo (at) wisdomaccelerator.org